 - See the PRA's information on new firm authorisation

 It is important that you fully disclose to us any information that we ask for.
 We take very seriously any non-disclosure of information that could impact our assessment, especially where there is an apparent attempt to mislead.

 If in doubt, it is better to disclose information rather than withhold it as the success of your application could be affected if we find out that you have deliberately withheld information or provided false or incomplete information.

 Under our Principles for Business that all regulated firms must meet, we make it clear that we expect firms to be open and honest in their dealings with us.
 Knowingly or recklessly giving us information that is false or misleading can be a criminal offence under section 398 of the Financial Services and Markets Act 2000.

 When you apply for authorisation, you need to provide complete and detailed information about your business – for example, its structure, key individuals and financial resources.
-We offer you 5 commitments in return.

-Failure to provide requested information may lead to delays in assessing your application.
+Please note that failure to provide requested information may lead to delays in assessing your application.

-- Find out more about our authorisation process
+Find out more about our authorisation process.